 There is a natural representation $\rho_p$ of a certain central extension of $\Gamma_{\Si} $, the mapping class group of $\Si$, on the lattice $\BSplus(\Si)$.
 Let $h$ denote $1-\zeta_p$; this is a prime in $\BOplus$.
 For every $N\geq 0$, the representation $\rho_p$ induces a representation $\rho_{p,N}$ on which is a free module over the quotient ring $\BOplus \slash h^{N+1} \BOplus$.
 Note that for $N=0$ this ring is the finite field $\BF_p$, so that $\rho_{p,0}$ is a representation on a finite-dimensional $\BF_p$-vector space.
 The representation $\rho_{p,0}$ factors through the mapping class group $\Gamma_{\Si}$ \cite{GMnew}, but this is not the case for $\rho_{p,N}$ when $N>0$.

 Loosely speaking, we refer to the sequence of representations $\rho_{p,N}$ as the $h$-adic expansion\footnote{Here, we mean the $h$-adic expansion at a fixed $p$-th root of unity, not to be confused with an Ohsuki-style expansion when $p$ goes to infinity (hence $q=\zeta_p$ goes to $1$) which is discussed in \cite{Minprogress}.} of the TQFT representation $\rho_p$.
-Note that each $\rho_{p,N}$ factors through a finite group, since ${\mathcal S}^+_{p,N}(\Si)$ is of finite rank over $\BOplus \slash h^{N+1} \BOplus$, which itself is finite.
+Note that each $\rho_{p,N}$ takes values in a finite group, since ${\mathcal S}^+_{p,N}(\Si)$ is of finite rank over $\BOplus \slash h^{N+1} \BOplus$, which itself is finite.
+Thus the $h$-adic expansion approximates the TQFT-representation $\rho_p$ by representations into finite groups.
 Moreover, the natural map is injective.
 (Here $\BZ_p$ denotes the $p$-adic integers.)
 The last isomorphism comes from the fact that $(h^{p-1})=(p)$ as ideals in $\BZ[\zeta_p]$.